Harsha-2216/filter-airports/README.md

-# React Component to filter Airports
+# React Component to Filter Airports data

 This project demonstrate the functionality like pagination and filtering data which are required when the user has lots of data to process.